-Don't let your Agent slash the Asking price by several thousand pounds before speaking to us to see how we can improve the visual appeal of the property and often achieve up to 10-15% more than the original asking price
+Don't let your Agent slash the asking price by several thousand pounds before speaking to us to see how we can improve the visual appeal of the property and achieve the original asking price or more in some cases

 Tips to make sure you are ready to sell for the best price possible 1.
 Look at your home from the outside and be honest with its curb appeal, does it say welcome? or is it cluttered and in disrepair?